 - Devil May Cry 5: Mission 18 has several miniboss fights against V's familiars throughout the level, and finally has all of them converge to team up against Dante at the end.
 The individual fights with them aren't too difficult, but it's quite a challenge when all three of them are attacking you at once.
 Dante only has to bring down Nightmare to end the fight, but beating down Griffon and Shadow will force Nightmare to sacrifice part of its health to revive them and leave itself open doing so.

 - The Ancients in Diablo II.
 As a bonus, you have to defeat them all without teleporting back to camp.
 If you do, they reset and heal up, and the fight has to be done all over again.

-- In Front Mission, one of the levels pits the player against an enemy unit called "Hell's Wall", consisting of 6 enemy mecha that are more powerful than normal enemy boss units and, in fact, have better equipment than the player can possibly get at that point in the game.
+- One of the levels in Front Mission pits the player against an enemy unit called "Hell's Wall", consisting of 6 enemy mecha that are more powerful than normal enemy boss units and, in fact, have better equipment than the player can possibly get at that point in the game.
 Factor in that it's an early stage and the player doesn't have a lot of deployable units, and you get a sure formula for Those Six Bosses.

 - Ludmila Kystov is the leader of an evil adventuring party; she has a mage, a bodyguard, a healer, and if you don't kill it beforehand, a giant mechanical snake.

 - Octis, Sslortis, Sunrise and Nightfall in Chelsith: Emperor's Athenaeum.